Xposed-Modules-Repo/sb.firefds.q.firefdskit/README.md

 # Firefds Kit [Q]

-Xposed module for Samsung Q devices.
+Xposed module for Samsung Q (Android 10) devices.

 ## Features
 The module has the following features: